dvdmtw98/notes/My Vault/computer-networks/wireless-networking/wireless-encryption-standards.md

 title: Wireless Encryption Standards
 ---

-1. **<u>WEP (Wireless Equivalent Privacy)</u>**
+#### Wireless Equivalent Privacy (WEP)
+Outdated wireless security standard
+Was meant to match wired LAN security for wireless devices

+WEP uses a fixed encryption key for all devices on the same network
+Encryption Key: 64-bit (40-bit key + 24-bit IV) or 128-bit (104-bit key + 24-bit IV)

-   Used 24bit RC4 Cipher.
-Initialization Vector (IV) which is sent in clear text
+Used RC4 cipher for generating Initialization Vector (IV)
+IV is sent in clear text over the air
 Susceptible to passive network eavesdropping and replay attacks

-2. **<u>WPA (Wi-Fi Protected Access)</u>**
+#### Wi-Fi Protected Access (WPA)
-   Was used as an temporary solution to fix WEP
+Was used as an temporary solution will a replacement for WEP was created

-   Uses RC4 cipher.
-The Initialization Vector (IV) is an encrypted hash
+Used RC4 cipher but the Initialization Vector (IV) was encrypted
-   Uses TKIP (Temporal Key Integrity Protocol) to dynamically change the encryption key
+Used TKIP (Temporal Key Integrity Protocol) to dynamically change the encryption key Insufficient data integrity checks in TKIP made it susceptible to attacks

-3. **<u>WPA2 (Wi-Fi Protected Access 2)</u>**
+#### WAP2 (Wi-Fi Protected Access 2)
 Also called as IEEE 802.11i

-   Uses AES (Advanced Encryption Standard) in place of RC4
+Used AES (Advanced Encryption Standard) in place of RC4
-   CCMP (Counter Mode with Cipher Block Chaining Message Authentication Code Protocol) in place of TKIP
+Used CCMP in place of TKIP for encryption
+Utilized Message Integrity Code (MIC) for integrity checking
-   Vulnerable to KRACK (Key Reinstallation Attack) but most vendors released patches to fix the issue
+Vulnerable to KRACK attack.
+Most vendors released patches to fix the issue

+CCMP: Counter Mode with Cipher Block Chaining Message Authentication Code Protocol
+KRACK: Key Reinstallation Attack

-4. **<u>WPA3 (Wi-Fi Protected Access 3)</u>**
+#### Wi-Fi Protected Access 3 (WPA3)
+Uses AES for Encryption
-   Makes use of SAE (Simultaneous Authentication of Equals) to security handle the initial key exchange to address KRACK vulnerability
+Uses SAE to security handle the initial key exchange to address KRACK vulnerability

-   It was found to be still vulnerable to KRACK.
-Patches where released to address the issue
+SAE established protocols to guard against offline dictionary attacks
+OWE encrypts data even when no password is configured to connect to the WAP
+OWE improves user privacy by guarding against eavesdropping attacks

+The old AES algorithm was replaced by AES GCMP
+Support 128-bit key for personal networks and 192-bit key for enterprise networks
+Management Protection Frames are used to protect against key recovery attacks

+SAE: Simultaneous Authentication of Equals
+OWE: Enhanced Open/Opportunistic Wireless Encryption
+GCMP" Galois Counter Mode Protocol